Honda Passport Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Honda Passport are $1,288 a year for full coverage insurance.
-Comprehensive insurance costs approximately $270, collision costs $494, and liability coverage costs around $388.
-Buying just liability costs as low as $434 a year, with insurance for high-risk drivers costing $2,792 or more.
-Teens cost the most to insure at $4,802 a year or more.
+U.S. average insurance rates for a Honda Passport are $1,288 a year for full coverage.
+Comprehensive insurance costs approximately $270 a year, collision costs $494, and liability coverage is $388.
+A policy with just liability insurance costs around $434 a year, with coverage for high-risk drivers costing $2,792 or more.
+Teen drivers pay the highest rates at $4,802 a year or more.

 Average premium for full coverage: $1,288

-Prices include $500 physical damage insurance deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 states and for all Passport models.
+These estimates include $500 physical damage deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and Passport trim levels.

-Where you live has a large influence on the price of auto insurance.
-Rural locations are shown to have a lower frequency of physical damage claims than cities with more traffic congestion.
+Choosing to live in a large city has a large influence on car insurance rates.
+Rural locations have a lower frequency of accident claims than larger metro areas.

-The examples above illustrate why everyone should compare prices using their specific location and risk profile, rather than using averaged prices.
+The ranges above show why it is important to compare rates quotes using their specific location and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.